domsol/Final-Report-Understanding-of-neural-network-vision-on-a-universal-language/README.md

 # Final-Report-Understanding-of-neural-network-vision-on-a-universal-language
-Final project from 2021 for 'Understanding of neural network vision on a universal language'.
+The final project for 3rd year of bachelor's degree at the University of Hertfordshire.
+From 2021 titled 'Understanding of neural network vision on a universal language'.
 All details can be found in the Final report pdf.

 --------------------------------------------------------------------------------------------
-quick guide:
+Quick guide:

-Download the Final report to fully view it. model and dataset were not added due to size.
+Download the Final report for full details on the project's goals, research, method and outcome.
+AI model and Dataset were not added due to size however following the code and links this can be reproduced.

-project overview - go to Chapter 1 for the project overview. chapter 2 also goes over research which can give a better insight into different steps. code - go to Chapter 4 for a more detailed understanding.
-4.7 overs over the needed requirements and use of code. results - Chapter 5 goes over how I came to these results while Chapter 6 has the final understanding written.
+Chapters:

+Chapter 1 goes over the project overview.
+Chapter 2 goes over research on AI and image recognition.
+Chapter 3 goes over the methodology of all required steps.
+Chapter 4 for a more detailed understanding of the code and requirements.
+Chapter 5 goes over the outcome and results.
+Chapter 6 final understanding.

-All code is written in Python. uses of the code in steps
+All code is written in Python.
+Details on code sourced within the PFD document: Final Report.pdf. uses of the code in steps
-1. The code uses an existing database of traffic lights (not included due to size) to first filter and normalise the images.
+1. The code takes from a set file an existing database of traffic lights (not included due to size) to first filter and normalise the images.
-2. Then it takes this data and uses it to train a trained machine learning AI.
+2. These filtered images are used to train a machine learning AI.
-3. This lets the user access the machine learning AI to test how correct it is and also to input their own images and get the guessed result.
+3. This lets the user access the AI to test its correctness and input their new images for the machine-guided result.
-4. then using the AI it can take the matrix images the AI sees in its nodes and display them to the user for research.
+4. The code can take the matrix images from different node levels within the neural network to identify patterns.